 Online banking is more popular than ever.
 If we learned one thing during the pandemic, i’s clear that consumers are moving more and more toward banking online rather than visiting brick and mortar branch locations.
 That’s a huge shift from even just a few years ago, but it goes to show you that times have changed.

 When interest rates plummeted at traditional banks during the Great Recession and again during the coronavirus pandemic, rates at online banks remained relatively strong.
 Now that rates are again on the rise, the best savings and CD rates can (usually) still be found at online banks like CIT Bank.

 If you need a place to store your emergency fund while still earning a decent interest rate, CIT Bank is a good option.
 Likewise, stashing your cash with CIT Bank is a good idea for things like a travel fund or other savings goals.

 With a top tier rate of 4.05% APY on their Savings Connect account, 1.00% APY on their Savings Builder account, and 1.55% APY for money market accounts, CIT Bank is highly competitive with other online savings products.
 So, if you’re looking for a place where you can make a little bit of money off of your savings, CIT Bank may be it.

 How to Open a CIT Bank Account

-- Open a high yield savings account or open a new CD here.
+- Open a Savings Connect account, Savings Builder account, money market account, eChecking account, or a new CD here.